Barry Posen: The Sources of Military Doctrine

 Posen's first book, The Sources of Military Doctrine: France, Britain, and Germany Between the World Wars, was published by Cornell University Press in 1984.
 The Sources of Military Doctrine focuses on how military doctrine is formed and how it shapes grand strategy.
 The book won the 1984 Edgar S. Furniss Book Award from the Mershon Center for International Security Studies and the 1985 Woodrow Wilson Foundation Award, given annually by the American Political Science Association to the "best book on government, politics or international affairs."

 Inadvertent Escalation

 Posen's second book is Inadvertent Escalation: Conventional War and Nuclear Risks, which was published by Cornell University Press in 1991.

 Restraint

 Posen's third book is Restraint: A New Foundation for U.S. Grand Strategy, which was published as part of the Cornell Studies in Security Affairs series in 2014.
 The book is about two competing American grand strategies: liberal hegemony (which Posen opposes) and restraint (which Posen supports).
 Restraint contains Posen's critique of liberal hegemony and his explanation for why restraint is a superior grand strategy.

 Reviewer William Ruger, writing in The American Conservative, called the book the "defining treatise" for supporters of restraint.

+Putin's Preventive War: The 2022 Invasion of Ukraine

+In his 2025 article Prof. Posen basically agrees with Prof. John Mearsheimer and with radio host Scott Horton, that the Russian invasion of Ukraine was a preventive war aimed to forestall Ukraine's admission into NATO, which could have been followed by placing nuclear-tipped cruise missiles too close to the Russian heartland to be defended from.
+Posen, like other analysts, draws parallels between the Cuban Missile Crisis of 1962 and the Russian Invasion of Ukraine of 2022.